-Our newest class offering is for children who love to sing and would like to get some more experience reading music, learning basic vocal technique, and discovering new music to use for auditions and performances.
+This class is for children who love to sing and would like to get some more experience reading music, learning basic vocal technique, and discovering new music to use for auditions and performances.
 Students will begin building techniques for proper breathing, support, diction, and ways to interpret songs.
 (Cost: $85.)

 Costs are listed with the class descriptions, but please note that a non-refundable $15 deposit is required, which will be applied towards your balance.